 ****We may be able to offer missed wage stipends for people who will not be able to participate in the program without them.

-More information in frequently asked questions.
+More information and frequently asked questions here.

 Who is Catalyst Project?